 When a student clinician is assigned audiology practicum, s/he may receive hours on campus or at an alternate off-campus site.
 If on-campus, there will be two students assigned for designated hours each week.
-The students are responsible for checking the schedule and/or with the Clinic Secretary to determine if any audiological evaluations have been scheduled for their scheduled times.
-If not, the students are not required to be on campus.
-The students MUST check the schedule and/or with the Clinic Secretary Monday morning each week.
-There will be no clients added to the audiology schedule after Friday at 5:00 each week.
+Students are responsible for checking with the clinic director or program secretary to determine if any audiological evaluations have been scheduled.
+The students MUST check the schedule and/or with the program secretary Monday morning each week.

-If a student is assigned an off-campus audiology site, the student will be assigned an audiologist who will supervise.
+If a student is assigned an off-campus audiology site, the student will be assigned an ASHAcertified audiologist.
 It is the student's responsibility to contact that audiologist and designate a schedule for a portion of the semester or the entire semester to obtain audiology hours.
-All students must complete 10 hours of audiology practicum with an ASHA certified audiologist.
+All students must complete 10 hours of audiology practicum with an ASHA-certified audiologist.